wvenialbo/CVIP-Operator/README.md

-The small and light weight, almost header-only, library, add interfaces to provide generic operator semantics, that is, given a user defined matrix/image operation predicate, and a matrix, x, compatible with that operation, being `P` an operator that encapsulates or implement the predicate, you can write your code like:
+The small and light weight, almost header-only, library, add interfaces to provide generic operator semantics, that is, given a user defined matrix/image operation predicate, and a matrix, `x`, compatible with that operation, being `P` an operator that encapsulates or implement the predicate, you can write your code like: